Bad Bunny is on tour: here’s where you can see him and how to get tickets

 When and where is the next Bad Bunny Concert?

-Bad Bunny will play two shows at the Hard Rock Stadium in Miami Gardens.
+Bad Bunny will play a show at Fenway Park in Boston today (18 August).

-The shows are scheduled for Friday 12 August and Saturday 13 August.

-The full address of the stadium is: 347 Don Shula Dr, Miami Gardens, FL 33056, United States.
+The full address of the stadium is: 4 Jersey St, Boston, MA 02215, United States

 Can you get tickets for the Bad Bunny concert?